Intro

 }

-Our completely explicit an implicit approaches aren't exactly equivalents.
+Our completely explicit and implicit approaches aren't exactly equivalents.
 For example, references to functions with implicit error sets require using the special anyerror type.
 Library developers might see advantages to being more explicit, such as self-documenting code.
 Still, I think both the implicit error sets and the inferred error union are pragmatic; I make heavy use of both.

 The real value of error unions is the built-in language support in the shape of catch and try.
 A function call that returns an error union can include a catch clause.
 For example, an http server library might have code that looks like: